just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Analyzing-Algorithms.rst

     If you are using the emulator, you can download the <a href="assets/img/SortExperiment.aia" target="_blank">aia file</a> and import it into App Inventor.

     </li>
     <li>Test each sort algorithm on lists of size 10, 20, ..., 100 numbers.
 These are called <b>instances of the problem</b>.
-An instance of a problem also includes specific input.
+An <span class="hover vocab yui-wk-div" data-id='instance of a problem'>instance of a problem</span> also includes specific input.
 For example, sorting is a problem, sorting the list (2,3,1,7) is an instance of the problem.
     <br/>
     <b>NOTE: </b> Because these algorithms involve loops, you may see an ANR
     (App Not Responding) popup informing you that the app is not responding and